 Irish whiskey offers a wide range of prices, fitting every budget.
 Whether you’re looking for affordable or premium options, there’s something for you.

 Redbreast Irish Whiskey is a top choice in premium Irish whiskey.
 Made at the Midleton Distillery in Cork, it shows off Irish whiskey-making at its best.
-The Redbreast 12 Year is known as ‘Christmas Whiskey’ and is loved for its smooth taste.
+The Redbreast 12 Year earns the nickname ‘Christmas Whiskey’ and delights whiskey lovers with its smooth taste.

 This whiskey has won gold medals at big competitions like the San Francisco World Spirits Competition and the International Spirits Challenge.
 These awards prove it’s one of the top Irish whiskeys out there.

-Redbreast is all about quality and tradition.
-Whether you go for the classic 12 Year or the special 21 Year, you’ll get to taste the best of Irish whiskey.
+Redbreast utilizes both bourbon and sherry casks for aging, resulting in a rich and nuanced flavor profile that reflects its commitment to quality and tradition.
+Whether you choose the classic 12 Year or the exceptional 21 Year, you’ll experience the best of Irish whiskey.

-Jameson Irish Whiskey is a global icon among popular Irish whiskey brands.
-It was founded in 1780 in Dublin.
-By the early 19th century, it was making a million gallons a year.
-This made it a big name in whiskey history.
+Jameson Irish Whiskey is a global icon among popular Irish whiskey brands, founded in 1780 in Dublin.
+By the early 19th century, it was producing a million gallons annually, establishing its prominence in whiskey history.

 Today, Jameson is more popular than ever.
 In 2019, it sold over 8 million cases worldwide.
 It’s available in more than 130 countries.
 The United States alone bought 4.2 million cases in 2022, making Jameson the top Irish whiskey there.